 Generative AI and Assessments key information and video

 We’re exploring the many opportunities AI will bring and how we can use it to enhance your teaching and learning.
-We look forward to sharing our plans over the coming months.

 Follow these simple FAQs below to help you avoid committing academic misconduct and watch this video from our PVC for Education.